So, mucus in baby poop – is it worth worrying about?

 Newborn baby poop is usually darker than older babies, because they’re still processing what they were getting for nutrients in the womb.

-So if you see more slimy baby poop from your newborn or green streaks in their darker poop, that’s mucus in newborn poop.
+So if you see more slimy baby poop from your newborn or green streaks in their darker stool, that’s newborn mucus poop.

 What does mucus in breastfed baby poop look like?